alphagov/digitalmarketplace-contained/README.md

   ```
   This is going to open up a shell on the container

-* In the container, run `/usr/local/bin/python3.6 start.py`
-  * use the `--help` option for finding out all the options available when running the script
+6. In the container, run `/usr/local/bin/python3.6 start.py` (use the `--help` option for seeing all the options available when running the script)
-  * (actually, you could run this as part of the previous step, but let's keep simple for now)

 When this script ends you should be able to hit `http://localhost` from your browser (host environment) and see a
 DMp webpage (or most likely a Flask error page from the container at this stage of development).